 The Bluebook in Legal Practice

-Uncomfortable with the Bluebook?
-Faced with writing a legal memorandum or other practice-related document?
-Come to one of these sessions focusing on this vital practice tool.
+Uncomfortable with the Bluebook and faced with writing a legal memoranda or other practice-related document?
+Come to one of these sessions focusing on using this vital legal practice tool.
+(50 minutes)

 Note Taking for Legal Research